script-fu/script-fu.github.io/_posts/2022-12-2-QuickStart.md

 Good luck!

 * Create a directory as a sandbox for plug-ins. **e.g /home/username/plug-ins/**
-  Add that directory in Gimp as a plug-ins folder, then restart Gimp.
+  Add that directory in GIMP as a plug-ins folder, then restartGIMP .
   *Gimp->Edit->Preferences->Folders->Plug-ins*